jjgradwell/UbuntuConfigLTS/README.md

 # Ubuntu Server LTS Config

-Download Ubuntu Server from https://ubuntu.com/download/server and write the image to a usb drive using BelenaEtcher, and then install
+Download Ubuntu Server from https://ubuntu.com/download/server and write the image to a usb drive using BelenaEtcher, and then install by booting the system with the usb drive plugged in.

 ## Update Software Packages